Code-Institute-Submissions/movie-db-ms3/README.md

 ### 2.1 Navigation Bar

 * A bar at the top of the website that helps to easily navigate between the pages.
-All pages have the same navigation bar to maintain consistance appearance.
+All pages have the same navigation bar to maintain a consistant appearance.
 The navbar has some elements that can only be seen dependant on whether or not the user is logged in.
 When not logged in the navbar will show 'Login' and 'Register', when logged in these will be replaced by 'Write A Review' and 'Logout'.

 ### 2.2 Search Bar